 Against fierce counter-attacks and mortar fire, Ngarimu fought hand-to-hand with the Germans.
 For the rest of the day and through the night, he rallied his men until only three remained.

 Reinforcements arrived, but in the morning Ngarimu was killed while repelling a final counter-attack.
-The Victoria Cross which he was posthumously awarded was the first to be awarded to a Maori.
+The Victoria Cross that he was posthumously awarded was the first to be awarded to a Maori.

 6. Major David Currie